 This is one of my favorite features, as it helped me grasp the importance of not spending every cent and building a cushion instead, not just in savings and retirement accounts, but also in my checking account.

 You can set a monthly goal for each of your spending categories.
-For example, if you want to save $1,000 for a vacation in 10 months, you’d set a monthly goal of $100 to keep yourself on track.
+For example, if you want to save your $1,000 after getting a new job or for a vacation in 10 months, you’d set a monthly goal of $100 to keep yourself on track.